cvxpy/cvxpy/_sources/tutorial/advanced/index.rst.txt

     constr2 = (expr2 == Z)

 CVXPY provides interfaces to many mixed-integer solvers, including open source and commercial solvers.
-For licencing reasons, CVXPY does not install any of the preferred solvers by default.
+For licensing reasons, CVXPY does not install any of the preferred solvers by default.

 The preferred open source mixed-integer solvers in CVXPY are GLPK_MI_, CBC_ and SCIP_.
 The CVXOPT_ python package provides CVXPY with access to GLPK_MI; CVXOPT can be installed by running